Stary Imielin

 Stary Imielin (/pl/; lit.
-'Old Imielin'), also known as West Ursynów (Ursynów Zachodni /pl/) is a neighbourhood, and a City Information System area, located in Warsaw, Poland, within the district of Ursynów.

-It is a residential area, mostly consisting of the multifamily housing.
-There are also located numerous medical facilities, including Maria Skłodowska-Curie National Research Institute of Oncology, the Institute of Hematology and Transfusion Medicine, and the Southern Hospital.
+'Old Imielin'), also known as West Ursynów (Ursynów Zachodni /pl/), is a neighbourhood, and a City Information System area, in Warsaw, Poland, within the Ursynów district.
+It is a residential area with high-rise apartment buildings.
+It also includes numerous medical facilities, including the Maria Skłodowska-Curie National Research Institute of Oncology, Institute of Haematology and Transfusion Medicine, and the Southern Hospital.